ziedHamdi/svelte-user-credits/README.md

 ## Contributing

 UserCredits-UI is an open-source project, and we welcome contributions from the community.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please follow the standard [contribution guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 ## License